Get Your Confidence Back with Wig Hacks

 Outside of washing the wig, you can also eliminate an oily unit with baby powder!
 Shake a small amount of baby powder on to the roots and work it down through the wig with a wig brush, comb or your fingers until you have dulled the shininess.

-The powder will absorb the wig’s oil and leave your wig oil free!
+The powder will absorb the wig’s oil and leave your wig oil-free, keeping it secure!

 It is a blessing to have thick and tamable edges!
 Quite frankly not all of us are that lucky to have them.

 In fact, some may blame the friction of a wig rubbing against their hairline for the loss of their edges.
 If you are protecting your edges under a wig, be sure to coat your edges with oil so that the friction does not rub them out.

 If you are protecting your edges under that wig, you should try to customize yours until by creating baby hairs in the front.

 Adding just a little can help the unit look more realistic when it is installed on your head.

 No one has a hairline that goes from forehead to scalp; the baby hairs add just enough hair to help with the transition from forehead to hairline then scalp.
 If the process of creating baby hair on your unit is a little too complicated for you, try to purchase a wig with pre-cut baby hair on the unit!

 Wigs with this type of styling option provide realistic baby hair that you can gel down and emulate your favorite look!

 A good rule of thumb to use when washing a wig is to grab it at the root of the hair.